vEnhance/web.evanchen.cc/input/faq-rules.md

 in an abuse of terminology that leads to endless confusion.
-For example, in Internet slang, "blue cutoff" would mean the minimum score for an 11th grader to be invited MOP through USAMO, even though this student could be placed in any class group.
+For example, in Internet slang, "blue cutoff" would mean the minimum score for an 11th grader to be invited MOP through USAMO, even though such a student could be placed in any class group.[^blue11]

+[^blue11]:
+    Corollary: it is _absolutely untrue_ that an 11th grade student will not be placed in Red or Green.
+This happens _all the time_, and if you email me "bUt I tHoUgHt I wAs BlUe mOvE mE uP", I will laugh in your face.

 Some students (not staff) even refer to the 5th cutoff in [CR-7](#CR-7) as the "pink" cutoff,